Quadratic Assignment on Dirac

 objective_file = create_qap_objective(A, B, C, n, num_variables)

-obj_file_id = qciclient.upload_file(objective_file)["file_id"]
+obj_file_id = qciclient.upload_file(file=objective_file)["file_id"]

 This is where we make the job request.
 The request is synchronous, but could be made asynchronously and results retrieved at a later time.